carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     be anything, including `dag` itself.
 We can have names attached to both the operator and the arguments like `(MyOp:$op_name MyArg:$arg_name)`.

-Please see the [language introduction][TableGenIntro] to learn about all the types and expressions supported by TableGen.
+Please see the [language reference][TableGenProgRef] to learn about all the types and expressions supported by TableGen.

 ## Operation Definition